tuangatech/MLOps-Projects/MLFlow-FastAPI-Fargate/README.md

 4. I use **AWS ECS with Fargate** to deploy the FastAPI app.
 This setup lets me run containers in a serverless way — meaning we don’t have to manually provision or manage EC2 instances (VMs).
 Fargate only charges for the compute we actually use, which keeps costs down, and it supports features like auto-scaling (even though we’re not using that part yet).
 The containers run inside a VPC and can assume IAM roles, so security and networking are good.

-5. I use **Terraform** to setup AWS infrastructure which treats infrastructure as code.
+5. I use **Terraform** to setup AWS infrastructure which treats infrastructure as code (IaC).
 We can describe everything — VPCs, load balancers, ECS tasks, etc. — in configuration files, which can be committed to version control and reused across environments.
 It also makes deployments reproducible and easier to automate through CI/CD pipelines.

 ### Local Development